 Begin by prewashing both of your fabrics.
 If you are sewing with two different types of fabric this is a really important step because they will both shrink slightly to different sizes and it's better to have the shrinkage happen before you sew them together!

-Once they have been washed and dried (make sure to follow the instructions listed on the bolt), lay them on top of each other, with right sides facing each other and trim them down so they are both the same size.
+Once they have been washed and dried (make sure to follow the instructions listed on the bolt), lay them on top of each other, with the right sides facing each other, and trim them down so they are both the same size.

 PIN OR CLIP THE FABRICS TOGETHER

 *If you are using a Sew Lush fabric or faux fur, you may want to throw it in the dryer for a few minutes to get rid of the excess fluff.
 Trust me you will thank me for this tip!

 With the right sides together, pin both fabrics all the way around the blanket.
 I used clips to secure my fabrics together.
 Don't be afraid to use too many clips!
 The fabric will definitely shift around while you are sewing it so the more pins/clips the better!

 USE A WALKING FOOT

 If you have a walking foot, now is a great time to use it!
 Sewing with thick fabrics can be a bit tricky because they like to shift around.
 The walking foot will help feed both of the fabrics evenly which makes your job easier!

 Using a 1/2" seam allowance sew around the entire blanket.
 When you reach a corner, put your needle in the down position, lift the presser foot and pivot the fabric.
 Lower your presser foot and continue sewing.
 When you are nearing the beginning of your stitching leave a 5-6 inch (larger if you are using a heavy fur) opening for turning.
 Don't forget to backstitch at the end and the beginning of your seam!
 This will lock the stitches in so that they don't unravel while you are turning your project right side out.